klojang4j/klojang-templates/README.md

 record Employee(String firstName, String lastName, LocalDate birthDate) { }
 ```

-Then, when inserting a ```List<Company>``` into the template, the employees template would
+Then, when inserting a `List<Company>` into the template, the employees template would
 repeat within the departments template, which would repeat within the companies template,
 which would repeat within the company-overview template.
 All this would happen with a
 single call to
 [RenderSession.populate()](https://klojang4j.github.io/klojang-templates/api/org.klojang.templates/org/klojang/templates/RenderSession.html#populate(java.lang.String,java.lang.Object,java.lang.String...)),
 because the structure of the template matches the structure of the data model.

-Note that this does not mean that the _visual_ appearance of the template must somehow
-reflect the structure of the data model.
-The [label template](#using-nested-templates)
-shown above reflects the structure of the Employee class, but visually it actually
-_flattens_ the relationship between
-`Employee` and `Address`.

 ### Conditional Rendering